Documenting Sexual Harassment in the Workplace: Tips and Strategies for Employees

 Sexual harassment in the workplace is a serious issue that affects many employees across Pennsylvania.
 Documenting incidents of harassment is important for legal protection and personal well-being.
-Whether you are a victim of harassment or seeking to support a colleague, understanding the importance of documentation is key in addressing workplace harassment.
+Whether you are a victim of harassment or seeking to support a colleague, understanding the importance of documentation is key to addressing workplace harassment.

 Understanding Sexual Harassment in the Workplace